 Frequently Asked Questions

 Hey, why do volunteers have to pay to work?
-While we understand this sentiment, consider that we spend time and money to arrange the trips, to advertise them, and to maintain an office where the participants are registered for the trips (which has lower than usual office expenses).
+While we understand this sentiment, consider that we spend time and money to arrange the trips, to advertise them, and to maintain an office where the participants are registered for the trips.
 We pay for liability insurance, for web hosting, for cooking equipment and food, for leader expenses and other field expenses.
 Many items are donated including volunteer time, utilities, office space and computers.
 We run the program on a shoestring, and work hard to keep expenses down.
 It actually costs us more per participant than we charge, but so far we've been able to make up the difference with fundraising.